Truncus arteriosus

 Complications of truncus arteriosus in babies include:

 • Breathing problems.
-Extra fluid and blood into the lungs can make it difficult to breathe.
+Extra fluid and blood in the lungs can make it difficult to breathe.

 • High blood pressure in the lungs, also called pulmonary hypertension.
 This condition causes the blood vessels in the lungs to narrow.
 It becomes hard for the heart to pump blood into the lungs.